 💡Create a login form!!

-First, simply create a login form with React.
+First, let's create a simple login form using React.

 We use tailwind-css as the CSS library.